flxst/nerblackbox/docs/docs/training.md

 -----------
 ### Hyperparameter Search

-A hyperparameter grid search can easily be conducted as part of an experiment.
+A hyperparameter grid search can easily be conducted as part of an experiment (currently only using the [static definition](#define-an-experiment)).
 The hyperparameters one wants to vary are to be specified in special sections ``[runA]``, ``[runB]`` etc. in the experiment configuration file.

-??? example "Example: custom_experiment.ini (Hyperparameter Search)"
+??? example "Example: Hyperparameter Search"
     ``` markdown
+    # my_experiment.ini
+    # ..

     [runA]
     batch_size = 16
     max_seq_length = 128